 The Sound BlasterX branding is visible on the top surface leading to the burnt-red coloured neck that tapers and bends slightly to retain the rubber ear-tips.
 These ear-tips are pretty unique in their design, they feature an internal ribbed spiral that provides an exoskeleton to the soft rubber.
 This is said to vastly improve the seal and produce up to 95% passive noise isolation.
 The P5 comes with three ear-tip sizes, so achieving the perfect fit should not be a problem.

 The thin braided cable connects to the earbuds with a thick and durable sleeve.
-There is a ‘L’ and ‘R’ on this sleeve, but in low light it’s very difficult to see them.
-Once you can remember that the in-line microphone is on the left side, it’s no longer a issue.
+There is an ‘L’ and ‘R’ on this sleeve, but in low light, it’s very difficult to see them.
+Once you can remember that the in-line microphone is on the left side, it’s no longer an issue.

 What’s missing here is in-line volume control.
 I get that most smartphone specific earphones typically don’t have this feature, but as this is geared more towards gaming, I’d like to have seen one.